ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-arch-ovw.md

 For customers who are already familiar with Horizon 7 or have Horizon 7 deployed on-premises, Horizon 7 helps you use a unified architecture and familiar tools.
 You use the same expertise that you know from VMware vSphere® and Horizon 7 for operational consistency and you use the same rich feature set and flexibility you expect.
 By outsourcing the management of the vSphere platform to IBM, you can simplify management of Horizon 7 deployments.

 IT administrators can use this information to deploy Horizon 7.
-Use this information together with [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){:external} and the [VMware workspace ONE and VMware Horizon reference architecture](https://techzone.vmware.com/resource/workspace-one-and-horizon-reference-architecture){:external}.
+Use this information together with [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){: external} and the [VMware workspace ONE and VMware Horizon reference architecture](https://techzone.vmware.com/resource/workspace-one-and-horizon-reference-architecture){: external}.

 ## Overview of Horizon 7
 {: #horizon-arch-ovw-horizon7}